sidneynetto95/sidneynetto95/README.md

 # Hello, world! 👋🏼 <img align="right" alt="sidneynetto95" src="https://komarev.com/ghpvc/?username=sidneynetto95&color=brightgreen"/>

 - 🔭 I’m currently working on front-end developement on Microsoft Power Plataform and Webpages.
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning javaScript and some microsoft stuffs
-- 👯 I’m looking to collaborate on front end developement
+- 👯 I’m looking to collaborate with everythin i can do it

 ## ⭐ GitHub Stats